Cognigy/Documentation/docs/en/docs/ai/installation/installation-and-updating.md

 Installing our product requires our installation-guide which you can request by sending an email to our product support team:
 **Please send an email to support@cognigy.com to get the password.**

-Once you have received the password for our documentation material, you can download the documentation using this link: [https://downloads.cognigy.com/cognigy-4.zip](https://downloads.cognigy.com/cognigy-4.zip)
+You can download the documentation using this link: [https://downloads.cognigy.com/cognigy-4.zip](https://downloads.cognigy.com/cognigy-4.zip)